oracle-livelabs/oml/oml-fun-on-adb/omlserv/omlserv.md

 **Prerequisites:**

-* Deploy a model through AutoML UI
+* Deploy a model using AutoML UI
+* A valid authentication token
+* oml-cloud-service-location-url
+* `modelID` of the models to be monitored

 To monitor your models: